Cyprus Registrar Forms legality issues and effect

 Section 102.-(2) (α) of the Companies Law requires notice in the prescribed form (HE2) for the place of the registered office and any change is to be submitted for registration to the Registrar within 14 days of the date of change.

 The change of the Company’s registered office is typically effected by way of a board resolution.
 The reason for that is because such matter cannot be a part of the shareholder decisions and in general such authority is not defined within the articles of association.

-When seeking to rely of the particulars of a company an in depth review of the legal documents other than the certificates should be made with such review having a focus on the matters in question (e.g. shareholders, directors, registered office).
-Complications might arise in the instance that public information is to be relied upon by innocent third parties, however that is a discussion for another day.
+When seeking to rely on the particulars of a company an in-depth review of the legal documents other than the certificates should be made with such review having a focus on the matters in question (e.g. shareholders, directors, registered office).
+Complications might arise in the instance that public information is to be relied upon by innocent third parties, however, that is a discussion for another day.

 Author - Photographer